-No Bake Strawberry Lemonade Pie is an easy to make dessert with bright citrus & berry flavors everyone loves!
+No Bake Strawberry Lemonade Pie is an easy no bake pie with bright citrus & berry flavors everyone loves!
+It’s great for spring and summer parties!

-I’ve been toying around with the idea of a no bake lemonade pie for years.
+I’ve been toying around with the idea of a no-bake lemonade pie for years.
 My son’s favorite drink to order when we go out to eat is strawberry lemonade and that flavor pairing was my plan.
-But just to make sure the recipe would be a hit, I asked all my Facebook friends which they prefer, strawberry lemonade or raspberry lemonade.
-Strawberry definitely won out, but raspberry wasn’t far behind.
-So for my raspberry lemonade lovers out there please know that you can substitute in fresh raspberries in this recipe if you like.

 Hungry for more?